Who doesn’t love the freedom and joy that running brings to their life?

 Reduce the weight slightly, head back to the gym again, and see how you feel.
 It doesn’t have to be perfect every time; you have to continually listen to the messages the body is sending you.

-When we strength train, our muscles go through a series of biological responses leading to adaptations that make them stronger and more resilient.
+When we strength train, our muscles go through a series of biological responses that trigger adaptations that make them stronger and more resilient.

 Following the microtears, an inflammatory response is triggered.
 This inflammation signals the body to repair and rebuild the damaged muscle fibers.